ssfsx17/ffpnp/readable.md

 Every time you take Physical Damage, you gain 1 [Enmity](#enmity) point.
 Every time you spend your own HP, you gain 2 [Enmity](#enmity) points.

+### Status: Haimatinon

+Your Shield Points do not decay over time, including the status phase in which the duration of *Haimatinon* would expire.

 ### Status: Hallowed Ground

 All attempts to cause damage to you have their Accuracy Class decreased by 1.